mousepawmedia/devdocs/source/quickstart/building.rst

 Most of our repositories rely on PawLIB, which contains many common, helpful utilities and features.

-Clone `pawlib-git <https://phabricator.mousepawmedia.net/source/pawlib-git/>`_ into your repositories folder.
+Clone `pawlibdeps <https://phabricator.mousepawmedia.net/source/pawlibdeps/>`_ into your repositories folder.
 For best results, all MousePaw Games repositories you clone should be in the same directory.